shabin5785/Golang_notes/Go_3.md

 between tries, and perhaps with a limit on the number of attempts or the time spent trying before giving up entirely.

+Third, if progress is impossible, the cal ler can print the error and stop the program gracef ully, but this course of action should general ly be res erved for the main package of a program.